-9.4.8 Wire ropes for slings shall be manufactured to a recognized national and international standards and comply with the requirements of 3.15 and 6.6, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.
+9.4.8 Wire ropes for slings shall comply with the requirements of 3.15 and 6.6, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships and be manufactured to a recognized national and international standards.

-Wire rope slings may be endless, i.e. formed by jointing two ends of the rope, or have a variety of terminations and splices.
+Wire rope slings may be endless, formed by jointing two ends of the rope, or have a variety of terminations and splices.

-Wire rope slings endless or with hand-spliced or mechanically secured eyes (with aluminium or steel ferrules), as well as with rope sockets used as a terminal fitting shall be manufactured to a recognized national or international standard and supplied together with the RS certificates and manufacturer's certificates for wire ropes showing the minimum breaking load of the original rope before its termination or eye were made.
+Wire rope slings endless or with hand-spliced or mechanically secured eyes (with aluminium or steel ferrules), as well as with rope sockets used as a terminal fitting shall be manufactured to a recognized national or international standards and supplied according to the appropriate requirements of Section 5, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships together with the RS certificates or manufacturer's documents for wire ropes showing the minimum breaking load of the original rope before its termination or eye were made.